ryanemmans/ztm-ui-ux/notes/section16-forms-uielements.md

 ![Forms 3](../img/forms3.png)

 - Because we read top to bottom, left to right, columns should remain consistent as to not be confusing

+![Forms 4](../img/forms4.png)

 - Users also tend to think of right as the *next* step and left as going *back* or the *previous* step.

-![Forms 4](../img/forms4.png)
+  - This depends on the context of the situation

-- Use secondary buttons whenever possible
+- Use secondary buttons whenever possible to prevent users from making mistakes

 ![Forms 5](../img/forms5.png)